-In 2020 we are offering an optional ‘Rookie Rider’ category with an earlier start time of midday on Friday, 22nd, giving those riders an extra eight hours of daylight to get around the controls.
-The Rookie Rider category will be capped at 20 places and entrants will be asked to state, on their applications forms, why they think they need the extra time.
+In 2022 we are once again offering an optional ‘Rookie Rider’ category with an earlier start time of midday on Thursday, giving those riders an extra eight hours of daylight to get around the controls.
+The Rookie Rider category will be capped at 30 places and entrants will be asked to state, on their applications forms, why they think they need the extra time.

 Why are we offering this?

 One of the driving factors in us setting up All Points North was that we wanted to give people who were keen on trying ultra distance the opportunity to cut their teeth on a shorter event before trying something huge like the Transcontinental Race.

 With this in mind we want to make the event accessible to a wide variety of people, not just fill the event up with super-fast folks in their 20s and 30s, which would be very easy for us to do.
 For a variety of reasons, some riders just need more time than others to get around the course and we want to encourage them to take part too.

 We try to address this by making it clear that there’s no official cut-off time for APN, but we also know how demoralising it can be for riders when they drop a long way behind the main bunch.

 In 2019 we had a very high scratch rate – mainly due to the weather but also because, even though there’s no official time limit to APN, once some riders realised that they were probably not going to make it back for the finisher’s meal, thoughts of negativity crept in, they lost the motivation to continue and ended up scratching.